-A Guide to Local SEO for Large Enterprises
+A Guide To Local SEO For Large Enterprises & Franchises

 Competitive Edge Practices That Require Ongoing Management & Planning

-- Create and implement a plan for local content opportunities – these can be incorporated on a blog or directly on store locator pages to help differentiate hundreds of similar store pages.
+These can be incorporated on a blog or directly on store locator pages to help differentiate hundreds of similar store pages.

-- For example, if you manage a store that sells baseball hats in Minnesota, create a blog post about a new hat collection and talk about how it can help shade the sun while you’re out enjoying all 10,000 of the state’s beautiful lakes during the short summer.
-That said, the content doesn’t necessarily even have to be about the products you sell.
-In fact, focus most content around anything but selling your product.
-Make it about something that’s useful and helpful to your customer/audience.
+The content doesn’t necessarily even have to be about the products you sell.

-- Take a disciplined and consistent approach to adding new content to your store pages.
+b.
+Take a disciplined and consistent approach to adding new content to your store pages.

 Content ideas include unique store photos, videos, store manager profiles, or other local city information that is related to your business.

+I am talking about blog posts, white papers, case studies, social media, GBP, and other forms of content.
+Make plans for local content that matches locality tones.

-Dick’s Sporting Goods does an excellent job of creating unique store pages by adding short localized paragraphs to each location.
+One simple way of creating unique store pages is by adding short localized paragraphs to each location.

-2. Google My Business
+2. Google Business Profiles

 Basic Practices

-- Create and submit a Google My Business listing.
+- Create and submit a Google Business Profile.

 - Update NAP (Name, Address, Phone) for all stores.